thiagoamendola/godot-color-lut-shader/README.md

 This shader remaps all rendered pixel colors into new ones according to a provided 3D lookup table (LUT) texture.
 It's a highly versatile and efficient color correction technique for real-time applications in Godot.

+## Installation

+- Copy the folder "color_grading_lut" from "addons" to your project's "addons" folder.

 ## Usage

 ### Shader

-1. Create an instance of "src/ColorGradingFilter.tscn" scene into your desired scene.
+1. Create an instance of "addons/color_grading_lut/filter_node/ColorGradingFilter.tscn" scene into your desired scene.
-2. In the Inspector, look for "_Material -> Material_", right click in "Shader Material" and click in "Make Unique"
+2. In the Inspector, look for "_Material -> Material_", right click in "Shader Material" and click in "Make Unique".
-3. Now left click in the Shader Material, open the "_Shader Param_" tab and replace the *Lut* field for your desired LUT
+3. Now left click in the Shader Material, open the "_Shader Param_" tab and replace the *Lut* field for your desired LUT.
+    - There's a list of useful LUTS in "addons/color_grading_lut/default_luts".
-4. Resize the control to cover the whole screen
+4. Resize the control to cover the whole screen.

 ### Screenshot Plugin